wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 # Configuration

-The Wavefront Operator is deployed as a Custom Resource Definition and managing process, which allows the user to custom configure and `kubectl apply -f` a Custom Resource yaml file to the cluster to create an instance of the Operator.
+The Wavefront Operator is configured via a custom resource.
+When the resource is updated, the managing process (the operator) will pick up the changes and update the integration deployment accordingly.
+To update the custom resource, change the option you want in the the wavefront custom resource file and run `kubectl apply -f <your config file>.yaml`.
 See below for configuration options.

 ## Default option